 Tip: On the machine display, if there is an asterisk (*) at the end of the job name, it is set up for center engraving.

 Solution: Most of the time simply unplugging the USB cord from the computer and plugging it back in after a few seconds will clear up this issue.
-If that doesn't work, open the print spool on the computer (ask a staff member if you don't know how), then delete the job that isn't sending and try again.
+If that doesn't work, open the print queue on the computer (ask a staff member if you don't know how), then delete the job that isn't sending and try again.

 Problem: You hit "Go" on the laser, "500 DPI" displays on the laser's screen, and it does not start your job.

 Cause: "Go" was hit before the file finished sending from the computer.

 Solution: The green data light will blink while a job is being sent from the computer; make sure the light has finished blinking before hitting "Go."

 Problem: The engraving looks blurry or shadowed and/or vector lines are cutting shallower than expected.